 Each person’s name is fundamentally important to them.
-Your name is tied to who you are as a person, to your identity, thoughts and beliefs, and to your accomplishments.
-People’s name are an extension of who they are and it represents them in our personal associations and the business world.
+Your name is tied to who you are as a person, to your identity, thoughts, beliefs, and to your accomplishments.
+A person’s name is an extension of who they are, and it represents them in personal associations and the business world.

 Referring to someone by name shows that you cared enough to remember and use their name.
 When you hear your name spoken, you know that the other person is referring to you personally.